umee-network/umee/docs/architecture/ADR-008-borrow-tracking.md

 One of the more computationally expensive operations in Umee is "iterate over all borrows".
 It is currently necessary on several occasions:

-- When calculating borrow utilization (require's a denomination's total borrowed)
+- When calculating supply utilization (require's a denomination's total borrowed)
-- When accruing interest (dynamic interest requires borrow utilization, and all borrows must be modified)
+- When accruing interest (dynamic interest requires supply utilization, and all borrows must be modified)
 - When deriving uToken exchange rates (require's a denomination's total borrowed)

 In order to reduce the performance impact of such iteration, `InterestEpoch` was created, so that such calculations only occurred every N blocks (e.g. 100).